 Rule 43bis

-At the same time as establishing the international search report, the search examiner establishes a written opinion as to whether the claimed invention appears to be novel, involve an inventive step, be industrially applicable and meet with the other requirements of the Treaty which are checked by the International Searching Authority.The written opinion has the primary objective of formulating a preliminary and non-binding opinion on the questions of whether the claimed invention appears to be novel, to involve an inventive step (to be non-obvious) and to be industrially applicable.
+At the same time as establishing the international search report, the search examiner establishes a written opinion The written opinion has the primary objective of formulating a preliminary and non-binding opinion on the questions of whether the claimed invention appears to be novel, to involve an inventive step (to be non-obvious) and to be industrially applicable.
 A secondary objective is to identify whether there appear to be any defects in the form or contents of the international application, for example with regard to the clarity of the claims, the description, and the drawings, or whether the claims are fully supported by the description.

 It is essential that the search and the written opinion are carried out according to the same criteria which are used during the international preliminary examination.
 The search may also report on some material which may not strictly be relevant to novelty and inventive step, as detailed below in paragraph 2.10.